photoprism/photoprism-docs/docs/getting-started/faq.md

 in `docker-compose.yml` for this.
 You can [mount a folder with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) to make Docker block write operations as well.

+### In which cases could files in the originals folder get modified?

+PhotoPrism generally does not write to the *originals* folder, with the following exceptions: (1) You rotate an image in the user interface so its Exif header must be updated.
+(2) You add files using the import functionality.
+(3) You add files using the web upload.
+(4) You manually delete files in the user interface.
+(5) You have configured the *originals* folder as your sidecar folder.
+(6) You access the *originals* folder with a WebDAV client to manage your files without having *read-only mode* enabled.

 ### How can I uninstall PhotoPrism?

 This depends on how you installed it.
 If you're running PhotoPrism with [Docker Compose](docker-compose.md),